Urban and coastal landscape

 PAST WORK

-Selected paintings [facades & urban landscapes].
-Many follow on from my Peninsula Rooftops & Facades series.
-Looking up, you see architectural facades marking significant times of the past, from Early Settlement to Art Deco to Modern.
-Each has a unique story, these paintings focus on shapes and textures captured in the mid-day or late afternoon light.
+Selected paintings of building facades & urban landscapes.
+Many of these follow on from my PENINSULA ROOFTOPS & FACADES.
+Looking up, you see architectural facades marking significant times of the past, from Early Settlement to Art Deco to Modern each with a unique story.
+The paintings here focus on shapes and textures mostly captured in the mid-day or late afternoon light.
 These are all sold.

-Other paintings include figurative works, some commissions and paintings that don’t fit other categories.
+A very mixed bag!
+The paintings here include figurative works, some commissions and paintings that don’t fit into the other categories.

 The site is enormous, you can see it from almost everywhere on the Balmain peninsula and beyond, it really is ‘inyaface’!
 I couldn’t stop looking at this giant neglected structure so I started painting it.
 It looked beautiful in a grungy kind of way – in late afternoons when the sun glistened on its broken windows and red brickwork and equally striking on grey days in the rain.
 So in October 2016 I held a solo exhibition : WHITE BAY: AN EXPLORATION OF AN ABANDONED INDUSTRIAL SITE.
 The paintings included works from the exhibition plus some earlier paintings, as the power station awaited its fate.
-More recent paintings focus on the architecture, construction and its present form in a bright new life.
+More recent paintings focus on the architecture, construction and its present form, in an impressive new and ever-evolving life.